 At this time, with a M1 Plus subscription, M1 Finance custodial accounts do allow for custodial IRAs.

-If you have a child or grandchild who has earned income, opening a custodial Roth IRA through M1 Finance could make for a great decision.
 This will help them to get off on the right financial foot toward a safe and secure retirement.

 What is the Downside of a Roth IRA?